Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Results

 \subsection{What is the best graph sparsification heuristic?}

-Figure~\ref{fig:full_vs_knn} compares full graph training to the following heuristics: (1) \textbf{Fixed node degree} across graph sizes, via connecting each node in TSP$n$ to its $k$-nearest neighbors, enabling GNNs layers to specialize to constant degree $k$; and (2) \textbf{Fixed graph diameter} across graph sizes, via connecting each node in TSP$n$ to its $n\times k\%$-nearest neighbors, ensuring that the same number of message passing steps are required to diffuse information across both small and large graphs.
-Although both sparsification techniques lead to faster convergence on training instance sizes, we find that only approach~(2) leads to better generalization on larger problems than using full graphs.
+Figure~\ref{fig:full_vs_knn} compares full graph training to the following heuristics: (1) \textbf{Fixed node degree} across graph sizes, via connecting each node in TSP$n$ to its $k$-nearest neighbors, enabling GNN encoder layers to specialize to constant degree $k$; and (2) \textbf{Fixed graph diameter} across graph sizes, via connecting each node in TSP$n$ to its $n\times k\%$-nearest neighbors, ensuring that the same number of message passing steps are required to diffuse information across both small and large graphs.

+Although both sparsification techniques lead to faster convergence on training instance sizes (not shown), we find that only approach~(2) leads to better generalization on larger problems than using full graphs.
 Consequently, all further experiments use approach~(2) to operate on sparse $20\%$-nearest neighbors graphs.
-Our results also suggest that developing more principled graph reduction techniques beyond simple $k$-nearest neighbors for augmenting learning-based approaches may be a promising direction.
+Our results also suggest that developing more principled problem definition and graph reduction techniques beyond simple $k$-nearest neighbors for augmenting learning-based approaches may be a promising direction.